zaza0209/GEERL/rebuttal_cs.md

   This is another excellent comment.
 In response:

-  - First, it does pose challenges for statistical inference, particularly in nonregular cases where the optimal policy is not unique.
+  - First, it does pose challenges for statistical inference, particularly in nonregular cases where the optimal policy is not unique, also referred to as non-exceptional laws (see e.g., https://arxiv.org/abs/1603.07573).
 This issue arises because the estimated optimal policy may not converge; instead, it might oscillate among multiple optimal policies.
 Such variability introduces additional uncertainties that are particularly challenging to quantify.

+  - In addition to posing challenges for statistical inference, this issue also complicates the asymptotic behavior of the estimator.
+Specifically, the estimator may not be asymptotically normal (https://arxiv.org/pdf/1603.07573, https://arxiv.org/pdf/2001.04515).

   - Here, similar to the work https://arxiv.org/pdf/1406.0764, we assume the optimal policy is unique to rule out non-regularity (see Assumption (A3) the supplementary material).